pion/stun/README.md

 ## RFCs

-The package aims to implement the follwing RFCs.
+The package aims to implement the following RFCs.
 Note that the requirement status is based on the [WebRTC spec](https://tools.ietf.org/html/draft-ietf-rtcweb-overview), focusing on data channels for now.

 rfc | status | requirement | description
 ----|--------|-------------|----